mathcom/DCI-pytorch/README.md

 If you make use of our idea in your work, please cite the following paper:
 ```
- @inproceedings{Wang2021decoupling,
+@inproceedings{wang2021decoupling,
+  title={Decoupling representation learning and classification for gnn-based anomaly detection},
-     author = {Yanling Wang and Jing Zhang and Shasha Guo and Hongzhi Yin and Cuiping Li and Hong Chen},
+  author={Wang, Yanling and Zhang, Jing and Guo, Shasha and Yin, Hongzhi and Li, Cuiping and Chen, Hong},
-     title = {Decoupling Representation Learning and Classification for GNN-based Anomaly Detection},
-     booktitle = {SIGIR},
-     year = {2021}
+  booktitle={Proceedings of the 44th international ACM SIGIR conference on research and development in information retrieval},
+  pages={1239--1248},
+  year={2021}
 }
 ```

 Installation